shayki5/azure-devops-create-pr-task/README.md

   (Sometimes the last only show up if you type the UUID (8837...) on "Search for user or groups".)

   ![Permissions](https://i.imgur.com/Us401RM.png)

+  **If you want to use Bypass you need to give also the permisison "Bypass policies when completing pull requests"**

 ### For GitHub Repository: